Mastercard/dw-sbde-client-reference-app/README.md

 3. Take note of the given **consumer key, keyalias, and keystore password** given upon the project creation.
 4. Copy the downloaded `.p12` file to `/src/main/resources`.
 5. Copy the small-business-decision.yaml file to `/src/main/resources`.
-5. Update the pom.xml with with open-api-generator properties.
+6. Update the pom.xml with with open-api-generator dependencies.
-6. Run `mvn clean install` from the root of the project directory.
+7. Run `mvn clean install` from the root of the project directory.

 ## Tutorial